 - Preheat oven to 350 degrees.

 - Combine raisins and Fireball cinnamon whiskey in a medium bowl.
 Microwave for 30 seconds.
-Stir the raisins and microwave for another 30 seconds or until the raisins become softened and plump.
+Stir and microwave for another 30 seconds or until raisins soften and plump.
 Let sit for 30 minutes or up to overnight.

 - Using a stand mixer, cream together butter with brown sugar, white sugar, and peanut butter until smooth, about 2-3 minutes.
 Add eggs and vanilla and beat until combined.
 Add flour, baking soda, baking powder, and cinnamon, mixing until combined.

 - Drain raisins and add to batter along with rolled oats.
 Stir until combined.
 Chill dough for 30 minutes in the refrigerator.

 - Line baking sheet with parchment paper.
-Scoop cookie batter onto the baking sheet, about 2 tablespoon per cookie.
+Scoop cookie batter onto baking sheet, about 2 tablespoons per cookie.
 Space cookies 2 inches apart and bake for 8-10 minutes or until golden brown.
 Let cool on tray for 2 minutes before transferring to wire rack.
 Let cool completely.
 Serve.

 **Helpful tips and common mistakes

 Combine the best of two worlds and add cinnamon whiskey-spiked raisins and you have one epic cookie.
 Ready to get started?

 First, heat the raisins with the cinnamon whiskey in the microwave until the raisins become softened and plump.
 Let them sit and soak up all that delicious cinnamon alcohol.
 The longer it sits, the more flavor they will have.
 You can also skip this step altogether or switch it up and use rum or brandy.
 I loved the cinnamon notes in the liquor and thought it paired wonderfully with the flavors of the cookies.

 Cream together the sugars with the fats, including the butter and peanut butter.
 Add the remaining wet ingredients, then dry and stir in the drained raisins and oats.
 Chill the dough for 30 minutes before baking.